-Flame Emperor — Brilliant Sovereign and Inventor of Agriculture
+Flame Emperor or Yan Di — Brilliant Sovereign and Inventor of Agriculture

 Together with the Yellow Emperor (Huang Di), they are both respected as ancestors of the Han People, the majority ethnic group of Chinese.

-In some historical documentation, Flame Emperor also spent years exploring and tasting different types of herbs, to find useful ones to cure people and extend their lifespans.
+In some historical documentation, Flame Emperor also spent years exploring and tasting different herbs to find useful ones to cure people and extend their lifespans.

 Legendary Origin of Flame Emperor

-In other historical documents, he inherited the crown to be the leader of his tribe named Shennong.
+In other historical documents, he inherited the crown to be the leader of his tribe, Shennong.

 The brilliant Flame Emperor acquired adequate knowledge of agriculture and medicine.